 We are a leading provider of data and information management software applications and related services.
 Our software platform is an enterprise level, integrated data and information management solution, built from the ground up on a single platform and unified code base.
 Our platform contains software functionality that works together seamlessly, sharing a single code and common function set to deliver Data Protection - Backup & Recovery; Cloud and Infrastructure Management; and Retention and Compliance across physical, virtual and cloud environments.
-All software functionality share the same backend technologies to deliver the benefits of a holistic approach to protecting, managing, and accessing data.
+All software functionality share the same back-end technologies to deliver the benefits of a holistic approach to protecting, managing, and accessing data.
 Our software addresses many aspects of data management in the enterprise, while providing scalability and control of data and information.
 Our software enables our customers to simply and cost-effectively protect and manage their enterprise data throughout its lifecycle, from the mobile worker to the remote office, to the data center, covering the leading operating systems, relational databases, virtualized environments and applications.
 We also provide our customers with a broad range of professional services that are delivered by our worldwide support and field operations.
-As of June 30, 2016, we had licensed our software applications to approximately 23,000 registered customers.
+As of September 30, 2016, we had licensed our software applications to over 23,500 registered customers.

-Our software licenses typically provide for a perpetual right to use our software and are sold on a per-terabyte capacity basis, on a per-copy basis, as site licenses or as a solution set.
-During the three months ended June 30, 2016, approximately 68% of software license revenue was sold on a capacity basis.
+Our software licenses typically provide for a perpetual right to use our software and are sold on a per-terabyte capacity basis, on a per-copy basis, as site licenses, or as a solution set.
+During the six months ended September 30, 2016, approximately 70% of software license revenue was sold on a capacity basis.
 This compares to approximately 73% of software license revenue was sold on a capacity basis during fiscal 2016.
 Capacity-based software licenses provide our customers with unlimited licenses of specified software products based on a defined level of terabytes of data under management.
 As a result, when we sell our platform through a capacity license, certain of the various Commvault functionalities are bundled into one capacity-based price.
 We anticipate that capacity-based licenses will continue to account for the majority of our software license revenue for fiscal 2017.
 Site licenses give the customer the additional right to deploy the software on a limited basis during a specified term.
-Our primary solution sets in our software suite include virtual machine backup, recovery and cloud management; endpoint data protection; and email archive.
-These solution sets can be individually deployed or combined as part of a comprehensive data protection and information management solution.
+Our primary solution sets in our software suite include virtual machine backup, recovery and cloud management solution.
 Our solution sets are generally sold on a per-unit basis such as per virtual machine for our virtual machine backup, recovery and cloud management solution set; per mailbox for our email archive solution set and per user for our endpoint data protection solution set.